 - Duplicate charges: With some purchases, you might see a pending authorisation in the same amount as the charge.
 It should disappear within a few days.

-If you still think that you have been charged twice for something, sign in to Subscriptions and services and check your orders for duplicates.
+If you still think that you were charged twice for something, sign in to Subscriptions and services and check your orders for duplicates.

 - Recently added payment methods: When you add a payment method to your payments profile, such as a new card, you might see a small pending transaction on your bank statement.
 This is temporary authorisation that you won't be charged for.